maybleMyers/H1111/README.md

 open 127.0.0.1:7860 in a browser

 You can set cuda device to 1,2,3,4,5,6,7 etc in the env once activated in a separate terminal to run unlimited copies at once if you have another gpu.
+ie for linux on the second gpu: CUDA_VISIBLE_DEVICES=1 python h1111.py

-## changlog
+## full changlog
+5/24/2025
+    Batch images from folder now available for framepack.
 5/23/2025
     Added ability to use the normal framepack model with endframe support in the framepack extension tab.
 Support additional bucket sizes.
 5/18/2025